Tuadang/CloudPlatforms-Assignment-3/README.md

 - [Terraform](https://www.terraform.io/downloads)
 - [AWS CLI](https://aws.amazon.com/cli/) (configured with your credentials)
 - An AWS account with permissions for VPC, ECS, RDS, EC2, ECR, IAM, and ACM
-- (Optional) A registered domain for HTTPS (not required for HTTP-only setup)

 ---